For Immediate Release

 Started in 1987, the WSMA Student Composition Project is a program at the heart of creativity, encouraging young musicians to artistically take what they are learning in music education and apply it in their own way through original music compositions.

-The Student Composition Project is a feedback only program, with exemplary compositions nominated and selected by the evaluators after the spring deadline.
+The Student Composition Project is a feedback-only program, with exemplary compositions nominated and selected by the evaluators after the spring deadline.
 Compositions are nominated based on three divisions: High School, Middle School and Intermediate School (grades 4-6) using a two-step process:

 Step 1.
 Nomination

-After the spring deadline, evaluators have an opportunity to nominate students whose composition was truly exceptional, beyond what is typically expected for this division.
+Evaluators have an opportunity to nominate students whose composition was truly exceptional, beyond what is typically expected for this division.

 Step 2.
 Final Selection